jsonch/OFX/src/ofx/readme.txt

 sudo python startTopo.py

 3) start the OFX switch agent. <in window 2>
-cd switchAgent
+cd ofx/switchAgent
 sudo python setupOfxAgents.py
 # follow instructions to start agent.
-# to stop agents, use ~/ofxcode/ofx/switchAgent/stopAgents.sh
+# to stop agents, use: sudo ~/Desktop/OFX/src/ofx/ofx/switchAgent/stopAgents.sh

 4) start an example controller app. <in window 3>
 # botminer is the only one I've tested recently.
 cd ofx/exampleApps/botminer
 sudo ryu-manager ofxbotminer.py
 # the example apps are messy with temp files, copy a bunch of temp files to their current directory.
 The only important file here is ofxbotminer.py
+# the agent occasionally crashes here when the controller start.

 5) in the mininet window, run a script to generate traffic. h1 cd hostScripts